'A Day in the Life' work shadow scheme 2016/17

 As well as improving cross-sector understanding, the programme helps participants find out about the roles and responsibilities of staff within another organisation, and the operational environments and wider contexts in which they work.

-Applications for the 2016/17 programme will open shortly.
+Applications for the 2016/17 programme open 5 September and close 16 October.

 Who can apply

 We welcome applications from across the voluntary sector.
 NCVO is unable to vet applicants.

 You can apply if you work in one of the participating government departments:

 - Department for Communities and Local Government

 - Department for Education

 - Department for Environment, Food and Rural Affairs